 The uncertainty surrounding the existing order that Japan has enjoyed is increasing rapidly.
-The international community is changing at an increasing rate and is becoming more and more complicated, including the emerging competition between nations in the spheres of politics,
+The international community is changing at an

 4 Data from the 2020 Communications Usage Trend Survey (published on June 18, 2021) conducted by the Ministry of Internal Affairs and Communications.
 Internet users account for 83.4% of respondents overall, and over 50% of elderly respondents.